-Some individuals might experience constipation after consuming wheatgrass supplement because the body might not be able to digest it properly.
-Constipation could also be due to its high fiber content.
-This is why one should consume it slowly and in small amounts.
+Some individuals might experience constipation after consuming wheatgrass supplements because the body might not be able to digest them properly.
+Constipation could also be because of its high fiber content.
+So, it would help if you consumed it slowly and in small amounts.

-Though this could be good news for individuals trying to control their weight, it could prove to be unhealthy in the long run.
+Though this could be good news for individuals trying to control their weight, it could prove unhealthy in the long run.
 So, it is something to consider but not severe.

-Since wheatgrass mostly grows in moist conditions, it can develop mold if not properly taken care of and the mold might be included in the final product (powder, pills, tablets, etc.).
+Since wheatgrass mainly grows in moist conditions, it can develop mold if not properly taken care of, and the final product (powder, pills, tablets) might include mold.

 The Bottom Line

 Wheatgrass is the young grass of the common wheat plant, Triticum aestivum.
 Its health benefits support its high concentration of vitamins, antioxidants, chlorophyll, amino acids and minerals.